Click-through agreements often are used for limiting liability and delineating how disputes will be settled.

 • Before clicking, or when sending out a click-through agreement, make sure the person who will press the button has the authority to enter into the agreement.

-I used to consider the deal incomplete unless I had "ink on paper" -- a signature at the end of the document signifying acceptance of and agreement to the terms and conditions.
+When finalizing contracts, I used to consider the deal incomplete unless I had "ink on paper" -- a signature at the end of the document signifying acceptance of and agreement to the terms and conditions.
 But times are changing, and so am I. Today there are several ways to make a contract enforceable and binding without a traditional signature.

 The catch, however, remains this: For there to be a contract, there has to be an agreement.